Scott Mean

 Scott James Mean (born 13 December 1973) is an English former footballer who played as a midfielder.
-After retiring from football he turned his hand to acting.
+After retiring from football, he turned his hand to acting.

 Playing career

 Born in Crawley, Mean began his career with Bournemouth, playing 74 Second Division games under the stewardship of Tony Pulis and Mel Machin over the course of the 1992–93, 1993–94 and 1994–95 seasons.
 His form and potential earned him a £100,000 move to Premiership side West Ham United in November 1996.
 Highly rated at Upton Park, he was seen as having a promising career ahead of him at the top level.
-To aid in his development he was loaned out to John Rudge's First Division Port Vale at the start of the 1998–99 season.
-However, just 80 minutes into his Vale debut he suffered a knee injury that would virtually end his career as a professional footballer.
+To aid in his development, he was loaned out to John Rudge's First Division Port Vale at the start of the 1998–99 season.
+However, 80 minutes into his Vale debut, he suffered a knee injury that virtually ended his career as a professional footballer.
 Quickly returning to Upton Park, he recovered to play again, but not to the same level as he once had seemed destined to.

-In the summer of 1999 he returned to previous club Bournemouth on a free transfer, back in the Second Division.
+In the summer of 1999, he returned to his previous club, Bournemouth, on a free transfer, back in the Second Division.
 He played regular football in the 1999–2000 season, scoring on his return to Dean Court on 7 August in a 2–1 win over Cambridge United.
-Despite playing 40 competitive games he was released in May 2000.
+Despite playing 40 competitive games, he was released in May 2000.
 Not in demand the next season in the Football League, he dropped down to the Conference with Kingstonian.
 He played two games for the "K's" in October 2000, both were away defeats, both saw Mean receiving yellow cards.
-Before the month was out he had joined Crawley Town in the Southern Football League.
-His professional days long over and by May 2007 he was only competing in pub football.
+Before the month was out, he had joined Crawley Town in the Southern Football League.
+His professional days were long over; by May 2007, he was only competing in pub football.